George Farmer (aquascaper)

 George Farmer is a British aquascaping expert.

 Farmer served as a Royal Air Force bomb disposal officer.
 After serving in Afghanistan, he suffered from PTSD and found that aquascaping helped him.
 He says that for him, "a well-aquascaped aquarium is the most therapeutic thing you can look at."
 He started aquascaping in 2002 and made it his career.

-Farmer started a Youtube channel for aquascaping enthusiasts, which as of 2018 had 20 000 subscribers, rising to 200 000 as of 2023.
+Farmer started a YouTube channel for aquascaping enthusiasts, which as of 2018 had 20 000 subscribers, rising to 200 000 as of 2023.
 He has been a columnist for the aquarium magazine Practical Fishkeeping for more than 10 years.
 In 2007 he co-founded the UK Aquatic Plants Society, which as of 2018 had 25 000 members.

-He is married with 3 children.